CartoDB/Windshaft-cartodb/README.md

 Configure
 ---------

-Edit config/environments/<env>.js files
+Create a config/environments/<env>.js file (there are .example files to start from).

-Look at lib/cartodb/server_options for more on config
+Look at lib/cartodb/server_options.js for more on config

 Run
 ---

 ```
-node app.js [development | staging | production]
+node app.js <env>
 ```

+Where <env> is the name of a configuration file under config/environments/.

 Note that caches are kept in redis.
 If you're not seeing what you expect there may be out-of-sync records in there.
 Take a look: http://redis.io/commands